 The entire OHV area and surrounding public lands are open to primitive camping.
 Within Jawbone Canyon itself, there are a number of excellent primitive camping sites and OHV staging/off-loading areas.
 Most of the sites within the OHV area are accessible by 2-wheel drive vehicles with trailers.

-Overall, Jawbone OHV Area is the 41st most popular dirt bike trail of all 120 dirt biking rides in California.
+Overall, Jawbone OHV Area is the 42nd most popular dirt bike trail of all 120 dirt biking rides in California.
 Several of the better dirt bike trails are nearby Jawbone OHV Area including Ballinger Canyon OHV Area, Hume Lake, Spangler Hills OHV Area and Dove Springs ORV Area.